drivechain-project/drivechain.info/literature/index.md

 II.
 Agreeing on Consensus

   1. In Bitcoin, new software releases can either be optional or mandatory.
-If they are optional, then LargeBlockers can solve their problems (including all scaling, blocksize, smart-contracting and protocol interoperability problems) with soft-forked extension blocks.
+  * * If they are optional, then LargeBlockers can solve their problems (including all scaling, blocksize, smart-contracting and protocol interoperability problems) with soft-forked extension blocks.
 But in our reality, their problems were not solved this way.
 Network upgrades have another feature, which I call ["loudness"](http://www.truthcoin.info/blog/protocol-upgrade-terminology/), which tends to make software upgrades mandatory.
-But, absent sidechains, such a process [contradicts Nakamoto consensus](http://www.truthcoin.info/blog/against-the-hard-fork/) and is unworkable.
+  * * However, absent sidechains, such a *mandatory* process [contradicts Nakamoto consensus](http://www.truthcoin.info/blog/against-the-hard-fork/), and reduces the concept of "running your own node" to meaninglessness.

 [Watch it Here (41 mins)](https://www.youtube.com/watch?v=15lBZQTN-eg)

 [Slides](/media/slides/consensus-and-dissent.pdf)

 ### Overview and Misconceptions -- January 2018